 Service Children at Five Acres

 Five Acres has a long and proud tradition of working with the Army to support and educate Service children.
-The school generally has approximately 35-40% pupils from Service families.
+The school generally has approximately 35-40% pupils form Service families.
 In recent years these have included children from DEMS and 1LSR and, before their disbandment, the Pioneer Regiment.

 We aim to provide a high quality of education in a safe, supportive and caring environment for all children from their arrival at the school to their departure, however long they stay.
 The school employs a number of adults with a Service background, and the governing body always has a strong Service contingent who can champion the needs of our Service children and their families.